 About the California State Park Adventure Pass

-Championed by the First Partner Jennifer Siebel Newsom, whose California for All Kids initiatives support children’s physical, mental and social-emotional well-being, Assembly Bill 148 established the California State Park Adventure Pass, a three-year pilot program that waives day-use entrance fees to 19 state parks for fourth graders and their families for a full year.
-Applying is simple.
-Learn more about the application process at parks.ca.gov/AdventurePass.
+Championed by First Partner Jennifer Siebel Newsom, whose California for All Kids initiatives support children’s physical, mental and social-emotional well-being, Assembly Bill 148 established the California State Park Adventure Pass, a three-year pilot program that waives day-use entrance fees to 54 state parks for fourth graders and their families for a full year.
+Getting one is simple.
+Learn more about how to obtain one at parks.ca.gov/AdventurePass.

 According to a recent report from the Center for American Progress, 70% of low-income communities across the country live in nature-deprived areas.
 Studies from the Children and Nature Organization indicate that access to parks and greenspace can lead to improvements in children’s physical well-being, social emotional learning and academic outcomes, with children experiencing reduced stress and demonstrating more enthusiasm for school.
-One study found that every $1 invested in trails for physical activity led to $2.94 in medical benefits.
+One study published in the National Library of Medicine found that every $1 invested in trails for physical activity led to $2.94 in direct medical benefit.

 To view all the access programs offered by State Parks, please visit parks.ca.gov/OutdoorAccessForAll.